BlameTheKernel/Code-review/README.md

 Check and recheck bounds-checks, this mean even if a bound-check exists analyze it because sometimes is not good enough.

 Search for loops and loops within loops that process user-defined inputs.

+strncat function and others that null-terminates its output can lead to off-by-one vulnerability.